1. His birth name was David Dwight Eisenhower.

 6. He was once president of Columbia University.

-Eisenhower never served in elected office before becoming president of the United States, but he did have presidential experience as leader of Manhattan’s Columbia University between 1948 and 1950.
+Eisenhower never served in elected office before becoming president of the United States, but he did have presidential experience as a leader of Manhattan’s Columbia University between 1948 and 1950.
 The job of heading an Ivy League institution was never a comfortable fit, and he left when Truman offered him the role of Supreme Allied Commander of the newly formed North Atlantic Treaty Organization (NATO).

 7. Eisenhower was an avid painter in his later years.